Hormonal growth promotants (HGPs): growth and carcase responses

-On good quality pasture combination implants which contain oestradiol and trenbolone acetate give growth responses as high as 0.2kg/day.
+On good quality pasture combination implants (containing both oestradiol and trenbolone acetate) give growth responses as high as 0.2 kg/day.
 On high energy diets implants containing an androgen and oestrogen give a greater response than implants containing only oestrogen, for the first 100 days after implantation.

 Feed intake and feed conversion of animals with HGPs

-A USA review of 85 feedlot experiments found an average increase in feed conversion of 8%.
+A USA review of 85 feedlot experiments found an average increase in feed conversion of eight percent.
 This means feed costs per unit liveweight gain are decreased when HGPs are used.